CAP-Technologies/Linux-tests/README.md

 ## Example test machine
 One of our baseline tests used a Dell Inspiron 3593 previously running Windows 10.
 It had 8 GB of RAM, an Intel Core i7 CPU, and Intel Iris Plus graphics.
 This represents modest, older hardware many switchers still own — a realistic baseline for compatibility and usability testing.

+## Where to find individual test notes already done:
+Go to the wiki tab.
+Everything we've already tested will be there!

 ## Single‑board computers and small form factors
 We also include notes where a distro or workflow is especially relevant to small, affordable platforms (for example, recent Raspberry Pi models).
 These devices are useful for lightweight desktops, media tasks, and learning Linux; we’ll call out when a guide or test is applicable to them.